isomerpages/govtech-stp/pages/FAQ.md

 	<li style="padding-left: 20px; line-height:1.35; margin-top:10px;">Vaccination date(s)</li>
 	</ol>

-<b>Travellers who are vaccinated in Singapore</b> may produce the hardcopy Singapore Vaccination Card as an accepted proof of vaccination.
 You can also attempt to re-upload your digital certificate QR code, and ensure that:
 <ol style="list-style-type:disc;">
 	<li style="line-height:1.35; margin-top:10px;">You are using the ‘International’/‘Travel’ version of your vaccination certificate.
 A common issue is that travellers holding certificates issued by the following countries upload their domestic certificate instead of their travel certificate.
 	<ol style="padding-left: 20px; list-style-type: square;">